AEM7130/class-repo/README.md

 ## Readings

 Some theory on dynamics will draw from Karp and Traeger (2013).
 Nocedal and Wright (2006) is highly useful as a detailed reference for optimization.
 Judd (1998) and Miranda and Fackler (2002) take a more detailed look at the fundamental numerical methods in economics.
 Judd (1998), Miranda and Fackler (2002), and Nocedal and Wright (2006) are available as eBooks in the library and Karp and Traeger (2013) will be available on Canvas or from the authors' websites.
+Please look at
-Please read *Learn Julia the Hard Way* or go over the first few [QuantEcon Julia lectures](https://quantecon.org) for a brief introduction to coding in Julia.
+[Learning Julia](https://julialang.org/learning/) or go over the first few [QuantEcon Julia lectures](https://quantecon.org) for a brief introduction to coding in Julia.
 The remainder of the required readings will be from journal articles or excerpts from texts which will be accessible online and posted on GitHub a week before class.

 Judd, Kenneth L. (1998) Numerical Methods in Economics, Cambridge, MA: MIT Press.